 4D6.4.
 If the publication bears both a date of publication, distribution, production, etc., and a date of copyright or deposit, the latter information may be given in a note if considered important.

 Optional note: "Entered, according to Act of Congress, in the year 1863, by J.H.
-Colton, in the Clerk's Office of the District Court of the United States for the Southern District of the State of New York" '''
+Colton, in the Clerk's Office of the of the State of New York" '''